 1970s Ireland was slipping into a police state as human rights for political activists, cultural and language campaigners were disintegrating.
-Both the British and Irish governments agreed to implement a joint secretive security policy- state emergencies with local nuances.
+Both the British and Irish Governments agreed to secretly implement a joint security policy.
+But the terminology used and its implementation in the South was to be flexible to accommodate public opinion.
+Nevertheless, it was equally harsh.

 This resulted in, amongst other policies: internment without trial; widespread torture (the Hooded Men, Castlereagh, Heavy Gang); Bloody Sunday, shoot-to-kill policy; bombings (Dublin-Monaghan); state controlled political kidnappings and assassinations; prejudiced non-jury Diplock and Special Criminal Court tribunals; H-Block and Portlaoise Jail hunger strikes; the Birmingham Six, Guildford Four and Sallins Case frame-ups.